Mirantis/mosk-hocm-contrib/README.md

    cd mosk-host-os-modules
    ```
 2. Browse the available modules in the respective directories.
-3. Follow the provided documentation or instructions within each module's folder to apply it.
+3. Follow the provided documentation or instructions within each module's folder to build it.
+4. Publish the built binary to a HTTP server where your MOSK management cluster can reach it.
+5. Following the instructions provided in [MOSK Operations Guide :: Bare metal operations :: Host OS configuration](https://docs.mirantis.com/mosk/latest/ops/bm-operations/host-os-conf.html)

 ## 📜 Contribution Guidelines